-All available funding has now been allocated.
+The Digital Technology Grant Scheme is now closed and all available funding has been allocated.
 Businesses that have not been able to apply for the scheme or would like to explore other options for business support are advised to contact the CPCA Growth Hub.

-Connecting Cambridgeshire secured funding from the European Regional Development Fund and Cambridgeshire & Peterborough Combined Authority to offer a grant scheme that will support local businesses to grow and increase productivity through new or improved digital technology solutions.
+In early 2021 Connecting Cambridgeshire secured funding from the European Regional Development Fund and Cambridgeshire & Peterborough Combined Authority to offer a grant scheme that would support local businesses to grow and increase productivity through new or improved digital technology solutions.

 Digital Technology Grants for Business